open/close all folders

 - Big Bad: She serves this role in the movie, menacing Dorothy throughout and being the biggest obstacle to her safe return home.

 - Breakout Villain: Despite being only the villain of one book and being killed at the end, the Wicked Witch of the West is the most recognizable Oz character besides Dorothy.
-She's upgraded to a reoccuring villain and has more than one derivative work based around her backstory.
+She is upgraded to a reccuring villain and has more than one derivative work based around her backstory.

 - Creepy High-Pitched Voice: Her shrill, grating voice only makes her more terrifying.

 - Dies Differently in Adaptation: Downplayed.
-Dorothy intentionally threw water on her in the book (though she didn't know it would kill her).
-In the film, water accidentally splashes on her when Dorothy tries to put out a fire.
+Dorothy intentionally threw a bucket of water on her in the book (though she didn't know it would kill her-she just wanted to teach the Witch a lesson for trying to steal the Silver Slippers.)
+In the film, water accidentally splashes on her, when Dorothy tries to put out a fire on Scarecrow's arm.

-- Evil Is Hammy; She hams it up in just about every scene she's in.
+- Evil Is Hammy: She hams it up in just about every scene she is in.

-- Evil Wears Black: In the movie she dresses in all black.
+- Evil Wears Black: In the movie she dresses in all black and she's its main baddie.

 - Laughing Mad: Several of the instances where she laughs reek of this, especially when she laughs most often at others' suffering and death, and cracks jokes at them.